Inve1951/BetterDiscordStuff/README.md

     Removes the pulsing animation from the user list which normally is shown while the list is loading.
 Sometimes (in my case always on BD server) the list never loads.

+  **Show-URLs**

+    Shows a link's URL in bottom left corner much like a browser does.